omar-florez/VQA-ModuleNetworks/README.md

 <img src="https://github.com/omar-florez/VQA-ModuleNetworks/blob/master/output/VQA2.gif">

-This work is based on [Hu et al.](https://github.com/ronghanghu/n2nmn) and visualizes the Question Answering capabilities of Module Networks.
+This work is based on [Hu et al.](https://github.com/ronghanghu/n2nmn) and employs the Question Answering capabilities of Module Networks.
 Language guides the generation of neural architectures that maximizes the likelihood of answering a question correctly when correlated with visual embeddings.

 * A seq2seq architecture translates open questions into a sequence of available modules (Age, Gender, Emotion, Find, Transform, Locate, And, Describe, etc.) whose In-order traversal represents a hierarchical relation between modules.
 25,050 unique questions generate hierarchical module networks.
 Some modules receive visual and language features while others receive attention maps.